EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 * iOS: You are limited to 'com.apple.social.[facebook | twitter | sinaweibo | tencentweibo]'
 * Android: Anything that would otherwise appear in the sharing dialoge (in case the `share` function was used.
 Pass a (part of the) packagename of the app you want to share to.
 The `shareViaFacebook` function for instance uses 'facebook' as the packagename fragment.
 Things like `weibo` and `pinterest` should work just fine.

-You can even test if a sharing option is available with `canShareVia` (Android only for now!)
+You can even test if a sharing option is available with `canShareVia`!
-You'll need to pass everything you want to share, because some apps mayonly become available when an image is added.
+You'll need to pass everything you want to share, because (at least on Android) some apps may only become available when an image is added.
 The function will invoke the successCallback when it can be shared to via `shareVia`, and the errorCallback if not.
-As a bonus, the errorCallback contains a JSON Array of available packages you can pass to shareVia.
+As a bonus on Android, the errorCallback contains a JSON Array of available packages you can pass to shareVia.
 ```html
 <button onclick="window.plugins.socialsharing.canShareVia('facebook', 'msg', null, null, null, function(e){alert(e)}, function(e){alert(e)})">is facebook available?</button>
 ```